Want to grow your Facebook audience and take your Facebook marketing to new levels of success in 2018? Well, you’ve come to the right post.

-This is useful if you are emailing quotes to prospects, connecting with new influencers, responding to general client enquires, etc.
+This is useful if you are sending email quotes to your prospects, connecting with new influencers, responding to client or reader enquires, etc.

 #8.
 Occasionally share your Facebook page content on your personal profile

-Finally, very occasionally, (I can’t stress on occasionally enough) you can share something cool from your Facebook business page to your personal profile.
+Finally, very occasionally, (I can’t stress on the very occasionally enough) you can share something cool from your Facebook business page to your personal profile.

-This works great in instances where you might have interviewed someone who you’ve become friends with, like someone influential in your industry.
+This works great in instances where you might have interviewed someone who you’ve become friends with, like someone influential in your niche or industry.

-Once again, this is a great tactic to do from time to time, especially if you want to encourage some of your friends that might be interested in liking your business page if it’s relevant to them.
+Once again, this tactic is great to do from time to time, especially if you want to encourage some of your friends that might be interested in Liking your business page, services, products if it’s relevant to them.

 More top tips for growing your Facebook audience?